twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-use-client-transform/post.md

 The styling of the boundary can be customized to fit your design needs.
 The transformer provides a default style, but you can modify it to match your blog or documentation's theme.

-Try adjusting the parameters above to see how they affect the appearance of the boundary.
+Try adjusting the parameters below to see how they affect the appearance of the boundary.

 {% playground-provider %}

 {% playground /%}

+Here's the code needed to generate your styled boundary using Shiki:

+{% playground-config /%}

 {% /playground-provider %}

+Thanks for reading!
+If you use this plugin or have any questions about it feel free to reach out to me on [Twitter](https://x.com/ryantotweets) or [Bluesky](https://bsky.app/profile/ryantoron.to).

 ## Notes

-Some code formatters, like Prettier, may automatically reformat the `"use client"` directive to `("use client")` if it's not at the top of the file.
+- Some code formatters, like Prettier, may automatically reformat the `"use client"` directive to `("use client")` if it's not at the top of the file.
 You can add `// prettier-ignore` before the directive to prevent this behavior.

+- Server and Client Components were explicitly designed to live in separate modules.
+I find this plugin works well for small examples, but for large examples it's probably best to keep your Server components and Client components in separate code blocks.